roundcodebox/aarambam/README.md

 # Aarambam

-Aarambam is a starter kit for Next.js based web applications
+Aarambam is a starter kit for React based web applications.

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Features